Qubes-Community/Contents/docs/customization/dpi-scaling.md

 DPI scaling
 ===========

 Qubes OS passes on dom0's screen resolution to VMs (this can be seen in the output of `xrandr`) but doesn't pass on dom0's dpi value.
-Recent distributions have automatic scaling depending on the screen's resolution (eg. in fedora if the vertical resolution is greater than 1200px) but for a variety of reasons one may have to set a custom dpi scaling value.
+Recent distributions have automatic scaling depending on the screen's resolution (eg. in fedora if the screen resolution is at least 192dpi and the screen height is greater than 1200 pixels) but for a variety of reasons one may have to set a custom dpi scaling value.

 Dom0